royalbhati/Foxy/README.md

-# Go-TDM
+# Foxy

-Download manager written in Go with 10 parallel downloads
+Downloader written in Go with 10 concurrent requests

 ## Usage